utsav0/daily-dev-tips/src/pages/posts/css-only-word-rotator.md

 }
 ```

-Then every rotating word we make `position: absolute;` and invisible from the start.
+Then every rotating word, we make `position: absolute;` and invisible from the start.
 We then add our `rotateWord` animation.

 ```css